Spyderisk/system-modeller/README.md

 ### Containers

 Containers are running instances of images.
 They can be paused, unpaused, stopped and started once created or just destroyed and recreated.
-The state of a container changes as it runs with processes writing to disc and updating memory.
-Writing to disc creates a new layer in the image by default or changes a persistent "volume" if it is defined (see below).
+The state of a container changes as it runs with processes writing to disk and updating memory.
+Writing to disk creates a new layer in the image by default or changes a persistent "volume" if it is defined (see below).
 If a container is paused then all the processes are paused (with `SIGSTOP`) and can be resumed but if a container is stopped (`SIGTERM` then `SIGKILL`) then the memory state is lost.

 Commands: